 Extension of scope is free of charge during the annual revalidation time and a fee is in place when an application is submitted outside of the annual renewal period.
-To apply for the new scopes please return the form below together with rest of the paperwork.
-For more information, please contact the membership team via email@example.com.
+To apply for the new scopes please return the Extension to scope form together with rest of the paperwork.
+For more information, please contact the membership team via firstname.lastname@example.org.

 Re-registration, CPD Requirements and Learning Activities